PRAEst-76/Omera/readme.md

 ## How to Play

-Game is loosely based on D&D 5th Ed will heavily simplified rules.
+Game is loosely based on D&D 5th Ed with heavily simplified rules (more akin to a loose intepretation of the old D&D Basic system).

 Players will all start in the tiny village of Harwich.
 They are little more than adventurous village kids and will have little knowledge of the world.
-Some fanciful backstory will be given in the form of stories from the Storyteller character.
+Some fanciful backstory will be given in the form of stories from a village Storyteller character.

 They start will no weapons or armour initially and will do basic quests given by townsfolk to raise money and experience.